 We are Oakland injury attorneys, and we work on a contingency fee basis in cases involving personal injuries.
 Unless there is a recovery, no legal fees are owed.
 We are Oakland business attorneys, and we do not represent insurance companies or large corporations.
 The Brod Law Firm takes pride in effectively and efficiently resolving disputes, while protecting our clients' legal and financial interests.

 Directions to our San Francisco office from Oakland are as follows: Take the Bay Bridge to San Francisco and exit at Fremont Street.
 Merge onto Fremont Street and turn left onto Mission Street.
 Turn right onto Anthony Street and take the first right onto Jessie Street.
-The office is at 96 Jessie St.
+The office is at 100 Pine St #1250.